redwallhp/SafeHarvest/README.md

 * When harvesting sugar cane, the player cannot break the bottom block.
 Harvesting of sugar cane will only be allowed if it is on top of another cane block.

-* Safe harvesting of cocoa plants is not currently supported.
+* Cocoa plants are automatically restored to their first stage of growth when broken.

 * When configured, a tool such as a hoe can allow the safe harvesting behaviour even when a player is allowed to build in a region.
 The item's durability will be expended, and drops for Crops (not melons, pumpkins or cane) have a configurable chance of being buffed.